ClinicalTrials.Veeva

 Inclusion criteria

-• Subjects must have normal color vision (be able to identify the numbers in the color blind test.
+• Subjects must have a normal color vision (be able to identify the numbers in the color blind test.

 Exclusion criteria